Colonial and Settlement History

 The first mail steamer arrived via Torres Strait.

-The Census listed the population as consisting of 1148 females and 1527 males.
+In 1876 the Anglican Diocese of North Queensland was founded and the census listed the population as consisting of 1148 females and 1527 males.

 A major fire destroyed a number of commercial premises between Stokes and Denham Street in 1877.
 A second fire in 1878 damaged the Town Council offices, with a large number of Council records lost.

-The railway was extended to Charters Towers to service the booming goldfield.
+In 1882 the railway was extended to Charters Towers to service the booming goldfield.

 The first stage of the North Ward Townsville Hospital was completed.
 The two storey brick building accommodated 70 patients.
+Also in that year the Townsville Turf Club moved to Cluden from Cleveland Park in Garbutt.
+Townsville's population grew to 4000 people.

 Townsville's water supply came from Willmett's Well, opposite Mundingburra school, and Hubert Well, three to four miles from the town.
 The pumps were capable of lifting 864,000 gallons of water in 24 hours.

-A freezing works was established on the Ross.
+In 1891 a freezing works was established on the Ross.
 This was the first freezing works to be established in Queensland, allowing for the export meat trade from Townsville to the United Kingdom to commence.

 The population of Townsville was 13,000 people.